-One of the responsibilities of the faculty at the University of Findlay (UF) College of Pharmacy is to assure that students are fully prepared to enter the professional portion of the Doctor of Pharmacy curriculum (P-3 - P-6 years).
-To help accomplish this goal, each student will be interviewed during the spring semester of the P-2 academic year to assess his/her readiness to enter the P-3 (or first professional) year of the Doctor of Pharmacy program.
+One of the responsibilities of the faculty at the University of Findlay (UF) College of Pharmacy is to assure that students are fully prepared to enter the professional portion of the Doctor of Pharmacy curriculum (P3 - P6 years).
+To help accomplish this goal, each student will be interviewed during the spring semester of the P2 academic year to assess his/her readiness to enter the P3 (or first professional) year of the Doctor of Pharmacy program.

-In addition to the interview process described below, each P-2 student is required to take the Pharmacy Professional Development course (PHAR 251) during the spring semester.
+In addition to the interview process described below, each P2 student is required to take the Pharmacy Professional Development course (PHAR 250).
 Within this course, each student will be required to write a paper related to the practice or role of a pharmacist.
-Using a standardized rubric, this paper will be graded by both the Course

-Coordinator for PHAR 251 and the student's adviser.
-This grading process must be completed by March 30th.
+Using a standardized rubric, this paper will be graded by the Course Coordinator for PHAR 250.
+This grading process must be completed by December 1st.

-Each student will be interviewed by his/her adviser between February 15th and March 30th of the P-2 year.
+Each student will be interviewed by his/her adviser between February 15th and March 30th of the P2 year.
 Each adviser will be provided instruction and a rubric to be used during the interview to assure fairness and consistency during the process.
 During the interview, each student will provide answers to a series of pre-determined questions, which will be scored based on the standard rubric.
-All interview rubrics must be turned in to the Pharmacy Admission Coordinator by the first Friday in April.
+All interview rubrics must be submitted to the Student Affairs Committee Administrative Liaison by the first Friday in April.

-Each student who has a combined score of the written assignment and interview that is within two standard deviations of the mean class score will continue in the pharmacy program without further action.
-Any student whose combined written assignment and interview score is more than two standard deviations below the mean class score will be required to meet with the Assistant/Associate Dean of Internal Affairs (or designee), who will repeat the interview using the standardized rubric.
+Each student who has a combined score of the written assignment and the interview that is within two standard deviations of the mean class score will continue in the pharmacy program without further action.
+Any student whose combined written assignment and interview score is more than two standard deviations below the mean class score will be required to meet with the Assistant/Associate Dean of Internal Affairs

+(or designee), who will repeat the interview using the standardized rubric.
 This interview must be completed by April 15th.
-Following this interview, the Assistant/Associate Dean of Internal Affairs (or designee) and the student's advisor will discuss the potential for the student to progress in the Doctor of Pharmacy program and determine any remedial action that the student must complete prior to continuing to the P-3 year.
+Following this interview, the Assistant/Associate Dean of Internal Affairs (or designee) and the student's advisor will discuss the potential for the student to progress in the Doctor of Pharmacy program and determine any remedial action that the student must complete prior to continuing to the P3 year.
 The case will then be presented to the Student Affairs Committee for review.
-If it is determined by the Student Affairs Committee that the student is not a candidate for the practice of pharmacy, that student will not be permitted to continue to the P-3 year and will be referred to career counseling.
+If it is determined by the Student Affairs Committee that the student is not a candidate for the practice of pharmacy, that student will not be permitted to continue to the P3 year and will be referred to career counseling.
 Each student will be notified by the Assistant/Associate Dean of Internal Affairs (or designee) by May 15th as to whether he/she will be permitted to continue in the Doctor of Pharmacy program.
 Once the student can provide documentation that career counseling has been undertaken, he/she may appeal the decision to the full faculty of the College of Pharmacy.
 The decision of the full faculty will be final.